krkruk/Qt-OrionPi/README.rst

     make -j4

 If the compilation process is successful, the application will be present under *${HOME}/ORION/OrionPi* location.
-Anytime the app is to be started it is required to execute environmental variables.
-The convenient way is to add it as *~/.bashrc* or make use of *ldconfig*/.
+Anytime the app is to be started it is required to set environmental variables.
+A convenient way is to add it as *~/.bashrc* or make use of *ldconfig*/.

 License
 =======